FirelyTeam/firely-docs-firely-server/configuration/appsettings.rst

     },

-The Search and History interactions return a bundle with results.
+The Search interactions returns a bundle with results.
 Users can specify the number of results that they want to receive in one response with the ``_count`` parameter.

 * ``DefaultCount`` sets the number of results if the user has not specified a ``_count`` parameter.
 * ``MaxCount`` sets the number of results in case the user specifies a ``_count`` value higher than this maximum.
 This is to protect Firely Server from being overloaded.